-{¶46} Third, with respect to the child's custodial history, the evidence shows that LCCS first became involved in the child's life in 2000, when she was approximately four years old.
+{¶44} Third, with respect to the custodial history of the child, the evidence shows that LCCS first became involved in the child's life in 2000, when she was approximately four years old.
 The child has been in and out of LCCS's temporary custody two times before it filed the current permanent custody motion.
 The child has not had a stable, permanent home for more than one-half of her life.

-{¶47} Fourth, regarding the child's need for a legally secure permanent placement and whether that type of placement can be achieved without a grant of permanent custody to the agency, the evidence shows that the child flourishes while in the foster parent's care and that she, like all children, benefits from a legally secure permanent placement.
+{¶45} Fourth, regarding the child's need for a legally secure permanent placement and whether that type of placement can be achieved without a grant of permanent custody to the agency, the evidence shows that the child flourishes while in the foster parent's care and that she, like all children, benefits from a legally secure permanent placement.
 The mother's history shows that she has not been able to provide a secure and permanent home for the child.
 While she is attempting to maintain a stable residence (as of the November hearing date, she had lived with a man in the same home for about two months), her history suggests that she will not be able to continue to provide a secure and stable residence for her child in the foreseeable future.
 Her current efforts may be admirable, but dilatory.
 Furthermore, the father abuses alcohol and his daughter does not feel safe in his care.
 LCCS caseworkers observed roaches in his home and little food for the child to eat.

-{¶48} The trial court did not make any finding regarding the fifth best interest factor.
+{¶46} The trial court did not make any finding regarding the fifth best interest factor.
 Therefore, we will not address this factor.

-{¶49} The record also contains substantial credible and competent evidence that the child cannot or should not be returned to either parent within a reasonable time.
+{¶47} The record also contains substantial credible and competent evidence that the child cannot or should not be returned to either parent within a reasonable time.
 The evidence shows that the parents have continuously and repeatedly failed to remedy the conditions that led to the child's removal.
 The parents' alcohol abuse is the primary reason for the child's removal.
 Their alcohol abuse renders them unable to properly provide for the child's safety, well-being, and nourishment.
 LCCS has offered them alcohol abuse counseling in prior case plans but neither apparently has had success in controlling their alcohol abuse.
 Neither has chosen to place the child's interests above the interest in alcohol.
 Even faced with losing her child a third time, the most the mother can do is to cut back on her drinking instead of completely abstaining.
 The father admits he still drinks every day.
 If the parents cannot stay sober, it is difficult to imagine how the child could ever feel secure in their care.
-While the mother may currently attend AA meetings, she started just in November of 2005 and has not demonstrated an ability to remain sober.

-{¶50} Moreover, the parents' alcohol abuse demonstrates a lack of commitment to their child.
+{¶48} Moreover, the parents' alcohol abuse demonstrates a lack of commitment to their child.
 While they state that they love their child, they have not been able to control their drinking so as to be able to properly care for her.
 Each claims that this, the third time, will be different.
 However, their past actions are a better indicator of their future, and in the past, they have not been able to control their alcohol abuse so as to properly parent the child.
 This child, who has been in and out of her parents' care for over four years now, deserves more than to be placed into an environment where she will feel on edge if her parents drink and where there is no guarantee that the parents will remain alcohol-free, or at least refrain from drinking to a level of intoxication that renders them unable to properly parent the child.